VAE in early the 1910's. Spark transmitter controls on the wall to the left, and the receiving apparatus on the desk to the right. (Bowerman photo)

 Drop me a line -->

-In November 1919 all British registered vessels were required to be fitted with a serviceable wireless station and operator.
+In November 1919 all British registered vessels were required to be fitted with a serviceable wireless station and licensed operator.

 Sources